ga-wdi-lessons/css-review/readme.md

 ### What Is CSS?

-> Cascading Style Sheets are what make webpages look like more than just words on a page.
-HTML's only purpose is to say what purpose chunks of content serve; CSS's only purpose is to say what a chunk with a certain purpose should look like.
+> Cascading stylesheets (CSS) are what make webpages look like more than just words on a page.
+HTML's only purpose is to say what purpose chunks of content serve.
+CSS's only purpose is to say what a chunk with a certain purpose should look like.

 You can accomplish [a lot with very little](http://jgthms.com/web-design-in-4-minutes/) using CSS.
 If you want to go the extra mile, you can accomplish some [seriously amazing things](http://codepen.io/).
 Oftentimes when dealing with CSS, [it can be a pain](http://i.imgur.com/Q3cUg29.gif).